cschpc/student-cluster-competition-2024/Proposal/proposal.md

 Matteo Murdaca: I've always been interested in HPC and I think it might be highly valuable for my future career in physics.
 I have very basic experience on HPC, I've studied basics of programming and DSA and I've studied basics of C/C++.

-As CSC is not a university it cannot grant study credits.
-However, the members are keeping study logs and based on these and the curriculum CSC together with a professor from the University of Helsinki will write a statement recommending a number of credits.
-Previously, these recommendations have been accepted.
+Based on a successful approach in prior years, CSC will write a recommendation of study credits for the students based on the time that they spend working and preparing for SCC.
+In prior years these have been accepted at the Universities with no issues.